sarojpahi/star-middle-3447/README.md

 # Jiomart

-### Jio Mart is online E-commerce website with wide vareity of items like Grocery, home needs and clothing for all gender groups.
+### It is one of the India's top E-commerce Website.
+It deals with a wide variety of products including groceries, fashion, electronics, etc.. .

 # Prerequisities